Alexr951/EgoNetworkApp/README.md

 1. **Switch to Visualization**: Click "View Network Visualization" when you have data
 2. **Explore the Network**:
-   - The blue node represents you (ego)
+   - The center node represents you (ego)
    - Other nodes represent family members, color-coded by relationship
    - Lines show connections from you to each family member
 3. **Interactive Features**: